 Welcome to the English Literature and Culture research guide.
 On the homepage you will find general research databases, reference sources, search tips, citation help, and library information and news.
 Explore the navigation links on the left to find subject-specific research tools.
 If the OSU Libraries does not have a book or article you need, no problem!
-Use Article Express to request an electronic scan of articles held in OSU Library collections and the collections of other libraries around the world.
-Visit Interlibrary Services to request books and other materials not available in either the OSU or OhioLINK catalogs.
+Click here to use Article Express to request an electronic scan of articles held in OSU Library collections and the collections of other libraries around the world.
+Click here to request books and other materials through Interlibrary Loan not available in either the OSU or OhioLINK catalogs.

 There are several ways to locate the information you need: